 This maxim, although cliché, is especially applicable to attorneys.

 Attorneys are charged with providing others protection and making them feel secure when they believe they are under attack, they have been wronged, or their rights have been infringed.
 Attorneys should have self-confidence that comes from within and that is not dependent wholly or substantially upon their connection to something outside themselves.
 In my opinion, the best attorneys are the ones who have self-confidence and are strong-willed.
-As a result, they can provide the best legal representation to their clients and convince them that, as an attorney, they have the power and the ability to help their clients recover for their injuries or harm.
+As a result, they can provide the best legal representation to their clients and convince them that, as an attorney, they have the power and the ability to help their clients recover from their injuries or harm done to them.
 Mentally tough attorneys will not be intimidated by attorneys from larger law firms and will not be pushed around by virtue of the fact opposing counsel works for a prestigious firm.
 Mentally tough attorneys will not only stick up for what is right, but will also do what is right.
 In all, it does not matter who you are associated with.
 What matters is who you are inside and what decisions you make in your life.